Citi on Canada: A solid outlook, a housing correction, a loonie that won't hit par

 “Several factors should contribute to Canada’s ongoing recovery, including completion of the internal structural adjustment away from commodities; a moderate U.S. expansion; slightly higher oil prices; easy domestic monetary and fiscal policies; and a weak Canadian dollar,” Ms. Peterson said in the report.

-Citi first trimmed its 2018 economic growth forecast in April, after the Ontario government unveiled several measures to deflate the housing bubble in and around Toronto, cutting its projection to 2 per cent from an earlier 2.2 per cent.
+Citi first trimmed its 2018 economic growth forecast earlier, as the Ontario government unveiled several measures to deflate the housing bubble in and around Toronto, cutting its projection to 2 per cent from an earlier 2.2 per cent.

 Ms. Peterson added in an interview that a housing correction takes about a year to play out.
 And it’s already under way in Toronto, having started in the second quarter, she said.